money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

     console.log('Error', err);
   });
 ```
-## Example redeeming DOC Request with Truffle
+## Example code redeeming DOC Request

-You can see [here](#redeeming-docs) how DOC's redeemption works.
 In the following example we will show how to invoke redeemDocRequest using Money on Chain contract.
+This method can recieve any amount of DOC to redeem, but this will be processed on the next settlement.
+Check the [DOC redeemption section](#redeeming-docs) for more details.

-We will use TestNet network.
+We will use **truffle** and **testnet** network.
 You can find code examples into _/examples_ dir.

 First we create a new node project.